-after we rename the couplings as $\kappa\to\lambda$ and $\alpha\to\kappa$.
 This theory can be then minimally coupled to one-dimensional matter.
 Alternatively, we can couple the extended Chern-Simons theory to matter in a disk, i.e., one can start from the extended Jackiw-Pi action \cite{JackiwPi}

 and execute the same procedure, i.e., integrating the bulk along the equations of motion.
 We arrive to a chiral BF theory coupled to one-dimensional matter on the ring, together with two additional terms.
 The first is non-zero in the bulk and can be set to zero on the ring by requesting that the total particle number on the ring is conserved.
 The second term is the covariant, radial kinetic energy on the ring.
 It can be set to zero by requiring zero radial covariant momentum on the ring.
 These two requirements translate into boundary conditions for the bulk equations of motion, that are $\partial_r J_r = 0$ and $(\partial_r+iA_r)\Psi=0$, respectively, with $J_r$ the radial covariant current.
 Then, the integration of the Jackiw-Pi action along the e.o.m., supported by these boundary conditions, and the renaming of the couplings yields the chiral BF action